-1.0 Disclosures With Parental Consent
+Disclosures With Parental Consent

-- 1.1 Subject to the exceptions in 1303.22 b and 1303.22 c, the procedures to protect PII require the program to obtain a parent's written consent before the program may disclose such PII from child records. - 1.2 The procedures to protect PII require the program to ensure the parent's written consent specifies what child records may be disclosed, explains why the records will be disclosed, and identifies the party or class of parties to whom the records may be disclosed. - a) The written consent must be signed and dated. - 1.3 Signed and dated written consent may include a record and signature in electronic form that:
+- 1. Subject to the exceptions in 1303.22 b and 1303.22 c, the procedures to protect PII require the program to obtain a parent's written consent before the program may disclose such PII from child records. - The procedures to protect PII require the program to ensure the parent's written consent specifies what child records may be disclosed, explains why the records will be disclosed, and identifies the party or class of parties to whom the records may be disclosed.
+The written consent must be signed and dated. - 3.
+Signed and dated written consent may include a record and signature in electronic form that: - a.
+Identifies and authenticates a particular person as the source of the electronic consent; and, - b.
+Indicates such person's approval of the information.

-a) Identifies and authenticates a particular person as the source of the electronic consent; and, a) If a parent revokes consent, that revocation is not retroactive and therefore it does not apply to an action that occurred before the consent was revoked.
+- 4. The program explains to the parent that the granting of consent is voluntary on the part of the parent and may be revoked at any time. - a.
+If a parent revokes consent, that revocation is not retroactive and therefore it does not apply to an action that occurred before the consent was revoked.